Do An Event

 Sweden

 10% of the Swedish population is vegan or vegetarian and Sweden is ranked 7th among global vegan-friendly countries.
 It has emerged as a leading proponent of veganism, with a growing number of individuals and institutions embracing plant-based living as a means to promote sustainability and well-being.
-The Swedish government has introduced various initiatives into their national dietary guidelines and public health initiatives to promote plant-based dietary.
+The Swedish government has introduced various initiatives into their national dietary guidelines and public health initiatives to promote plant-based diet.
 From the meat-eating Swedes, the number of individuals interested in a plant-based diet increased from 27% in 2015 to around 35% in 2018.
 One in every five Swedes under the age of 30 identifies as either vegetarian or vegan, while 50 percent of Swedish people report that they are more interested in eating a vegan diet.

 Israel